DHTMLX/docs-suite/docs/calendar/how_to_start.md

 </html>
 ~~~

+## Download the package

+[Download just DHTMLX Calendar](https://dhtmlx.com/docs/products/dhtmlxCalendar/download.shtml) to use it standalone

+[Download the whole DHTMLX Suite](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) to use Calendar as a part of the Suite library

 ## Include source files

-[Download the DHTMLX Calendar package](https://dhtmlx.com/docs/products/dhtmlxCalendar/download.shtml) and unpack it into a folder of your project.
+1\.
+Unpack the downloaded package into a folder of your project.

-Create an HTML file and place full paths to JS and CSS files of DHTMLX Calendar into the header of the created file.
-The Calendar component can be used standalone or as a part of the Suite library.
+2\.
+Create an HTML file and place full paths to JS and CSS files of the library into the header of the created file.

-**If you use DHTMLX Calendar standalone**, you need to include 2 files:
+**If you use DHTMLX Calendar standalone**, you need to include JS/CSS files of DHTMLX Calendar:

 - *calendar.js*
 - *calendar.css*